-In the first stanza of this piece the speaker begins his directions to the “Virgins” mentioned in the title of the poem.
-Before embarking on an analysis of this poem a reader should be able to get a basic understanding of what it is the speaker is promoting through the title.
-He is interested in making sure that “Virgins” do everything they can to “Make Much of Time,” or make the most of the time they have.
+In the first stanza of ‘To the Virgins, to Make Much of Time’, the speaker begins his directions to the “Virgins” mentioned in the title of the poem.
+Before embarking on an analysis of this poem, a reader should be able to get a basic understanding of what it is the speaker.
+It is promoting through the title.
+He is interested in making sure that “Virgins” do everything they can to “Make Much of Time” or make the most of the time they have.

 No matter whether one heeds his warning or not, the speaker makes sure the reader remembers that “Time” is going to continue to fly.
 It is moving whether one takes advantage of it or not.

 In the concluding couplet of this section, it becomes clear that it is one’s own beauty.
 The speaker does not want to go to waste.
 He sees time as damaging to women and that they must do everything they can to use their looks while they’re young.

 And nearer he’s to setting.